When Alice Nunn first saw the Spectrum Health app, she couldn’t see herself ever using technology like that.

 “The technology was just so far advanced.
 I thought, ‘That’s just too technical for me.
 I don’t think I could handle that,’” Nunn said.
 “And besides, I wouldn’t be talking to an actual human face.”

 But when the Big Rapids, Michigan, resident scheduled an appointment with her sleep specialist, she was offered an appointment on the Spectrum Health app.

 She could either travel to Grand Rapids to see her doctor in person or go to the nearby Spectrum Health Big Rapids Hospital and see her doctor virtually using the video service.

 “I had gone to Grand Rapids a few times in the past, but I don’t drive, so I would have to find a ride,” Nunn said.
 “I would have to inconvenience somebody, spend a lot of money for gas and make sure I got there on time.
 That was difficult.”

-Living a mile from Big Rapids Hospital, and with some unresolved sleep issues that she needed to discuss with her provider, Alice reluctantly agreed to see her doctor via Spectrum Health Now.
+Living a mile from Big Rapids Hospital, and with some unresolved sleep issues that she needed to discuss with her provider, Alice reluctantly agreed to see her doctor via the Spectrum Health app.